alawryaguila/multi-view-AE/README.md

 </div>

 `multi-view-AE` is a collection of multi-modal autoencoder models for learning joint representations from multiple modalities of data.
 The package is structured such that all models have `fit`, `predict_latents` and `predict_reconstruction` methods.
 All models are built in Pytorch and Pytorch-Lightning.

-Many of the models implemented in the `multi-view-AE` library have been benchmarked against previous implementations, with equal or improved results. **See below** for more details.
+Many of the models implemented in the `multi-view-AE` library have been *benchmarked against previous implementations, with equal or improved results*. **See below** for more details.

 For more information on implemented models and how to use the package, please see the [documentation](https://multi-view-ae.readthedocs.io/en/latest/).